3/4" scale, 3-1/2" gauge 4-6-4 "Hudson", New York Central Railroad

 The Drive Wheel Section ("Section 3") is comprised of 2 heavy and 4 light wheels, with 17 spokes each; also 6 main bearings.
 All cast in New England, USA.

-Price for Section 3 is $895 plus shipping.
-Terms: $895.00 non-refundable down payment; delivery (wait time) approximately 6 months.
-Shipping will be based on your location, is not included in the $895 advance payment, and will be due when your castings are ready to ship.
+Price for Section 3 is $750.00 plus shipping.
 You may click the Paypal link below to place your order for Section 3.

 Section 7: The Tender